SoftUni-Internal/interactive-content/EN/03-Conditional-Statements-Advanced/04-Logical-Operators.md

 ## Solution
 A point is internal for a given polygon, if the following four conditions are applied at the same time:

--  The point is placed to the right from the left side of the rectangle.
+- The point is placed to the right from the left side of the rectangle

--  The point is placed to the left from the right side of the rectangle.
+- The point is placed to the left from the right side of the rectangle

--  The point is placed downwards from the upper side of the rectangle.
+- The point is placed downwards from the upper side of the rectangle

--  The point is placed upwards from the down side of the rectangle.
+- The point is placed upwards from the down side of the rectangle

 ```js live
 let x1 = 2;